someone-stole-my-name/awscli-plugin-passtotp/README.md

 passtotp = awscli_plugin_passtotp
 ```

-Also make sure to specify a path to a file in your password-store in your profiles:
+Also make sure to specify a path to a file in your password-store in the profiles managed by pass:
 ```ini
 [profile myprofile]
 role_arn = arn:aws:iam::...